- Potenziell besorgniserregende Stoffe

 A more detailed description of the pools can be found below.

 Once a certain regulatory action is completed, the substance may be assigned to a different pool.
 Hence, many substances will be in different pools in different updates of the chemical universe.
 Comprehensive and up-to-date information on each substance can be found in the substance infocard.
 Additional details about the planned regulatory actions, i.e., the basis of the pool assignments, can be seen in the public activities coordination tool (PACT).

 The characteristics of the five pools of substances are as follows:

 This pool includes a very important group of chemicals, often with confirmed hazards on human health and the environment.
 For the substances in this pool, regulatory risk management measures have already been put in place.
 A relevant regulatory approach has been found for most of the substances and will be followed.
 For most of these substances, additional EU level regulatory actions are not foreseen.
 However, for some substances in this pool, there may still be significant work required (for example prioritisation on the Authorisation list or restriction proposal for certain PBT/ED substances).

 - substances on the Candidate list of substances of very high concern;

 - most substances restricted under REACH (excluding e.g. CMR substances restricted in consumer products);

 - active substances in biocides and pesticides;

-- persistent organic pollutants (POPs); and
+- persistent organic pollutants (POPs);

 This pool includes substances that are currently being considered for regulatory risk management.
 These are, for example: